 While I was very pleased with such great feedback from a well known blogger, I believe that one is never done learning.
 I continue to study so I can keep improving my blog.
 This includes SEO training, research on tourism trends, social media, bloggers groups, courses, webinars and books.

-This year I was asked to be a judge for the 13th National Belize tourism Awards and the presentations hosted on Aug 1, 2015 by the BTB.
+In 2015 I was asked to be a judge for the 13th National Belize tourism Awards and the presentations hosted on Aug 1, 2015 by the BTB.
 This way was extra special as it was also the celebration of 50 years of tourism in San Pedro.

 I was also invited to be a panelist at the first ever Digital Marketing Summit in Belize.
 The vent was held October 20, 2015 held at the Kings Room, Ramada Princess Hotel & Casino Belize City Belize.